slmnkara/simple_calculator/README.md

-Simple Calculator with C by Suleyman Kara
+# Simple Calculator with C by Suleyman Kara
+Performs addition, subtraction, multiplication, and division operations.